MShed Bristol exterior © Quintin Lake

 Andrew was the Curating for Change Trainee at Imperial War Museum, Duxford.
 Andrew is a History graduate, has a Masters in Museum Studies and has some voluntary work experience in museums.
 He has a keen interest in Military and Social History and the stories that can be told from collections, research and oral histories.
 He gained experience in curatorial work and explored these interests further at Duxford.
 Andrew completed his traineeship at the end of October and is hoping to pursue a career in curation.

-Freya Purcell, Trainee
+Freya Purcell, Curatorial Fellowship Assistant

 Verity Shillabeer, Trainee